ember-learn/cli-guides/guides/advanced-use/project-layouts.md

 The changes are more than a new filesystem and include improvements to module names, namespacing and the Ember Resolver.

-If changes are made to the file structure in the future, they will be accompanied with codemods and other tools to make the migrating your apps easier, both for `classic` and `pod` structures.
+If changes are made to the file structure in the future, they will be accompanied with codemods and other tools to make the migrating your apps easier.
+The codemod would migrate `classic`, `pods-based` and `mixed` apps.

 Developers who want to test drive the experimental layout should read [RFC 0143](https://github.com/emberjs/rfcs/blob/master/text/0143-module-unification.md) and [#16373](https://github.com/emberjs/ember.js/issues/16373).